 - Day 7 after receiving a negative test result (lab-based or rapid) after day 5.

-- Persons who have been fully vaccinated do not need to quarantine when exposed to someone with COVID-19 if they meet all of the following criteria:
+- Staff who have been fully vaccinated do not need to quarantine when exposed to someone with COVID-19 if they meet the following criteria:

 - They have remained asymptomatic since the current COVID-19 exposure.